StevenBlack/ghosts/README.md

 # ghosts

-A utility, written in Go, to evaluate, compare, and format hosts files.
+`ghosts` is a utility to evaluate, compare, and format hosts files.

-As chief curator of [StevenBlack/hosts](https://github.com/StevenBlack/hosts), I often need tools to evaluate and compare hosts files.
-This repo provides tooling to help manage this.
+Here is what it does:

+* Summarize any hosts file retrieved over HTTP, or local file.
+* Summarize two hosts files, and determine their intersection.
+* Output the hosts as a plain list of domains, or with IP4 pefix.
+* Sort the hosts coherently by domain, TLD, subdomain, subsubdomain, and so on.

 ## Getting started